Csszabi98/es-pack/plugins/copy-plugin/README.md

 - **basedir**: The root dir to copy assets from.
 Defaults to the current working directory of espack.
 - **assets**: Array of assets (string paths) to copy, relative to the basedir.
 This entry is required.
-- **outdir**: Directory to output the copied assets into relative to espack's baseDir.
+- **outdir**: Directory to output the copied assets into relative to espack's baseDir and the outdir of the current build.
 Defaults to "assets".
+So when the current basedir is "dist", and the outdir is "public" the plugin will default to "dist/public/assets".

 ## Watch mode